Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 CREATE OR REPLACE DATABASE customer_data;
 ```

 We will continue to set the context for our worksheet.
-The "role": `SYSADMIN`, we already set earlier.
+The "role": `ACCOUNTADMIN`, we already set earlier.
 To set our "database", "schema", and "warehouse", execute the following code:

 ```sql
 CREATE OR REPLACE WAREHOUSE compute_wh WITH